Sohrab789/sohrab.github.io/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

 ### Site shows blank page
-- Check that the base path in `vite.config.ts` matches your repository name
+- Check that the base path in `vite.config.ts` is set to `/sohrab.github.io/`
-- Verify the basename in `src/App.tsx` matches your repository name
+- Verify the basename in `src/App.tsx` is set to `/sohrab.github.io`

 ### 404 errors on refresh
 - Make sure `public/404.html` exists